pantheon-systems/wp-saml-auth/README.md

 ## Security Policy ##
 ### Reporting Security Bugs
 Please report security bugs found in the WP SAML Auth plugin's source code through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/wp-saml-auth).
 The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

+## Security Requirements

+### SimpleSAMLphp Version

+If you're using the SimpleSAMLphp connection type:
+- **Critical Security Requirement:** Version 2.0.0 or later is required to fix CVE-2023-26881 (XML signature validation bypass vulnerability).
+- **Recommended Security Requirement:** Version 2.3.7 or later is recommended for additional security fixes.
+- Authentication will be blocked for versions below 2.0.0 when "Enforce Security Requirements" is enabled.
+- It's always recommended to use the latest stable version of SimpleSAMLphp for security and compatibility.

 ## Frequently Asked Questions ##